fizruk/free-foil/README.md

 In Haskell:

 1. We do not (yet) generate α-equivalence via Template Haskell or `GHC.Generics`.
-We do provide a generic α-equivalence functions for `AST sig n`, and demonstrate how to implement the check manually for λΠ-terms using the foil, but in generating this from Template Haskell or using GHC.Generics is left for future work.
+However, we do provide generic α-equivalence functions for `AST sig n`, and demonstrate how to implement the check manually for λΠ-terms using the foil.
 2. We do not (yet) demonstrate an implementation of the typechecker for λΠ in these representations.
-While it is largely straightforward the main non-trivial part is the equality for the Π-types, which relies on the α-equivalence from the previous item.
+It should be largely straightforward, since the main non-trivial part is probably the equality for the Π-types, which relies on the α-equivalence from the previous item.
-3. We provide general support for patterns, but at the moment it does not allow terms or scoped terms inside patterns.
+3. We provide general support for patterns, but at the moment it feels somewhat ad hoc (pending proper generalization of patterns) and also does not allow terms or scoped terms inside patterns.
    Supporting terms in patterns would be desirable to enable type annotations in patterns or things like `ViewPatterns` in Haskell.
 4. We do not (yet) provide strict versions of the foil and free foil here.
 The benchmarks, however, do implement these variations.
 5. We derive [`CoSinkable`](https://fizruk.github.io/free-foil/haddock/free-foil-0.0.3/Control-Monad-Foil.html#t:CoSinkable) and [`Sinkable`](https://fizruk.github.io/free-foil/haddock/free-foil-0.0.3/Control-Monad-Foil.html#t:Sinkable) instances via Template Haskell at the moment.
 However, a safer and more flexible derivation should be possible via `GHC.Generics`.